 The second tip to ensure you have early ice success is to spool up new line before each year.
 Having fresh line is such an important thing as an angler.
-You don’t want to go into the ice season with line that has lots memory or possible nick in it.
+You don’t want to go into the ice season with line that has lots memory or a possible nick in it.

-Now, if you have your reel spooled up with some braided line, then you may be okay for a season or two especially if it didn’t get a lot of use, but if you have your reels spooled up with mono or fluorocarbon line you should be respooling your reels every season.
-It’s a real cheap insure to make sure your gear is ready for the task at hand.
+Now, if you have your reel spooled up with some braided line then you may be okay for a season or two especially if it didn’t get a lot of use, but if you have your reels spooled up with mono or fluorocarbon line you should be respooling your reels every season.
+It’s real cheap insure to make sure your gear is ready for the task at hand.